 What else can beginners do to improve their iron play?

 While using golf irons that incorporate the latest in ‘forgiveness technology’ is certainly one way beginners can improve their iron game, there are some less expensive ways beginning golfers can help mid-range game, as well.
 As mentioned above, one flaw that these new iron designs help to overcome is a slower club head speed.
 Learning how to increase club head speed is one way to improve the results a player can get when using his or her irons.

-Another educational tool beginning iron players should take advantage of is an e-course called How to Master the Golf Irons, which is a complete course that focuses on just about every aspect of iron play, including the best swing to use with golf irons, how to address the ball when using one of the irons, and the proper stance, grip, and feel for optimizing iron play from the long irons all the way down to the short game.
+Another educational tool beginning iron players should take advantage of is an e-course called How to Master the Golf Irons with the Mega Swin,which is a complete course that focuses on just about every aspect of iron play, including the best swing to use with golf irons, how to address the ball when using one of the irons, and the proper stance, grip, and feel for optimizing iron play from the long irons all the way down to the short game.

 So when evaluating irons to determine forgiveness, make sure to examine the weighting (i.e. center of gravity (CG) ), stability of the club head throughout the swing, and club face material.
 One thing we haven’t addressed is the shaft construction and material since these aspects will require an entirely separate article.
 Rest assured, however that the most forgiving irons from Callaway have incorporated the optimum shaft design to overcome any inconsistencies in the beginner’s golf swing and produce more consistent ball flights and results.